 Manufacturing and Industry sector known as the secondary sector, sometimes as the production sector, includes all branches of human activities that transform raw materials into products or goods.
 The secondary sector includes secondary processing of raw materials, food manufacturing, textile manufacturing and industry.
+Most of this sector is mechanical engineering.

 Other sectors of economy: